axhlxh/articles/README.md

-# Algorithmica.org — Contribution FAQ
+# Algorithmica.org — Contribution FAQ- An amazing project

 **Q: I found a small bug/typo and I want to fix it.
 How can I do it?**